mrmsp/msp-script-dev/remove-webroot.md

 ### Uninstall from wrsa.exe

 *   Look in `Program Files (x86)\Webroot` and `Program Files\Webroot` for the `WRSA.EXE` file to attempt an uninstall.
 If you still have the `WRSA.EXE` file this is your best bet BEFORE running any scripts as they are rarely very effective.
+Run `wrsa.exe -uninstall` from the Run command or a prompt.

 ### Run the script